Sharper

 I think there is a misconception that many people have about those who call themselves Christian.
 One of the most notable ones is: There are way too many rules to follow.

-When we begin to think of Christianity as a relationship with Jesus instead of a religion, there is a greater freedom.
-Look at the change in mindset from religion to relationship —
+When we begin to think of Christianity as a relationship with Jesus instead of a religion, there is greater freedom.
+Look at the change in mindset from religion to relationship:

 Our students got it.
-In fact, three of them got it for the first time, and they prayed and asked Jesus to step into a relationship with them!
-That never gets old for me… in fact, it’s the greatest thing I get to see.
+In fact, three of them got it for the first time as they prayed to ask Jesus to step into a relationship with them!
+That never gets old for me, in fact, it’s the greatest thing I get to see!

 I hope you’re not bound up by religion, but enjoying all of the benefits of a personal relationship with Jesus Christ.
 It’s the best decision you could ever make.